bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-If you look over here on the index file, what we\'ve created so far of our card is we\'ve created this **div**, and we\'ve created the image.
+If you look over here on the index file, what we&apos;ve created so far of our card is we&apos;ve created this **div**, and we&apos;ve created the image.
 Next we need to create this **div** for the **card body** and then add into that the **h3**, the **h4**, and then the description text.
 The description text is actually optional.